telatin/telatin.github.io/cv.md

 ## Research experience

+ * 2023-now -- Head of Bioinformatics  at the Quadram Institute Bioscience (Norwich, UK)
+   * Leading a team of 5 bioinformaticians to support the delivery of Institute's strategic programmes (ISPs)
- * 2017-now -- Senior Researcher at the Quadram Institute Bioscience (Norwich, UK)
+ * 2017-2023 -- Senior Researcher at the Quadram Institute Bioscience (Norwich, UK)
    * Bioinformatic analysis of longitudinal metagenomics studies
    * Development of strategies for gut microbiome analysis
  * 2014-2017 -- Head of Bioinformatics, BMR Genomics (Padua, Italy)